top of page

 • Compliance with legal and regulatory obligations

-• Anonymised use in professional training assessments.
+• Anonymised use in assessed professional training.
 Your identity is never disclosed

 Your information is never used for marketing, research, or any commercial purpose.
 It is not shared with third parties without your explicit consent, except where the law or our professional obligations require it.